Galit A. Sarfaty

 A.B., Harvard University; J.D., Yale Law School; M.A., Ph.D. in Anthropology, University of Chicago

-Galit A. Sarfaty is an Assistant Professor at the UBC Faculty of Law.
+Galit A. Sarfaty holds a Canada Research Chair in Global Economic Governance and is an Assistant Professor at the UBC Faculty of Law.
 She holds a J.D. from Yale Law School, a Ph.D. and M.A. in Anthropology from the University of Chicago, and an A.B. summa cum laude from Harvard University.
 She previously served as an Assistant Professor in the Department of Legal Studies and Business Ethics at the Wharton School of the University of Pennsylvania.
 Prior to her position at Wharton, Professor Sarfaty was a Fellow at Harvard Law School's Program on the Legal Profession and Human Rights Program, a Graduate Fellow at Harvard's Center for Ethics, and a Visiting Scholar at the American Academy of Arts and Sciences.
 Her writing is informed by her work experience in a number of organizations, including the World Bank, the International Labor Organization, the Inter-American Commission on Human Rights, and the Indian Law Resource Center.

 Professor Sarfaty's scholarship offers an anthropological perspective to the study of international law and regulatory governance, with a particular focus on non-state actors (including corporations, international organizations, non-governmental organizations, and indigenous communities).
 She uses ethnographic methods to understand the internal decision making and regulatory processes of legal institutions as well as the role of lawyers within them.
 She also analyzes the interplay between international, national, and local norms and the mechanisms through which norms migrate and become internalized.
 In particular, she has focused on the convergence of economic globalization with public law values, such as human rights.
 Professor Sarfaty is especially concerned with organizational behavior and culture as these intersect with the law.